 Talking Points

 This presentation translates key lessons from high performance sport and psychology for businesses and teams who hope to maximise their potential.
-Jemima will use interesting examples from her sporting career and extract key take-aways for the audience in areas such as cognitive expansion, approaching challenges, and removing the fear of failure.An Olympian’s Toolbox: Elite Mindset Tools for your Business
+Jemima will use interesting examples from her sporting career and extract key take-aways for the audience in areas such as cognitive expansion, approaching challenges, and removing the fear of failure.AN OLYMPIAN ’ S TOOLBOX: HIGH PERFORMANCE MINDSET

 Outcomes: